duncdrum/cbdb-data/doc/function-doc.md

 ## global
 This module holds all the variables and paths used in the app.

-The list of variable decleartions pointing to the imported tables, is generated via ``local:table-variables`` in the ``aux.xql`` module.
+The list of variable declerations pointing to the imported tables, is generated via [local:table-variables](#local:table-variables) in the ``aux.xql`` module.

-[Here](https://docs.google.com/spreadsheets/d/15CtYfxx4_LsmLUBDm5MPfZ4StWGlpCTWMyUMR1tPHjM/edit?usp=sharing) is a spreadsheet listing each table of CBDB and their use in  cbdbTEI.
+Functions that need be available globally also go here.

 ### global:create-mod-by
 Processes the created-by and midfied by data found on each table.
 Only called for main tables.